sammyd/sammyd.github.com/source/_posts/2013-01-15-building-a-range-selector-with-shinobi-charts-part-ii-creating-custom-handle-annotations.markdown

 we're going to allow users to interact with the range annotation - so that dragging it will update the range displayed within the main chart.
 Cool, let's get on it.

+{% img center /images/2013-01-15-range-selector-wide.png 768 %}

 <!-- more -->

+## Interacting with the range selector

 We have already created a class to manage the range annotation, and most of the work we're going to be doing will be within that class.
 We want to be able to get